About Mint

 Mint has various benefits, including aiding digestion, relieving headaches, freshening breath, and potentially reducing stress.
 The plant is also rich in antioxidants and may have antimicrobial properties.

-Can I grow Mint indoors
+Can I grow Mint in my indoor space

 Difficulty